 May you look forward to beginning, continuing, or completing a great work.
 Perhaps it will be the book of your heart.
-If so, I would be delighted to help you with it.
 For not only the result, but also the process of discovering (or deepening) your own artistry, is what will be your work and your gift and your reward.

 ©2010 Naomi Rose.
 All rights reserved.